OOP2018/contacts-lite/README.md

 ## What the Application Shows

-`Contact.java` is the class of objects we want to persist.
+`Contact.java` is the class for objects we want to persist.
 Such objects are called "entitites".
 It has ORMLite annotations to define what should be saved, and where.

 ```java
 @DatabaseTable(tableName="contacts")